Godzilla (1998 film): Development

 In October 1992, TriStar formally announced their acquisition of the rights to Godzilla from Toho to produce a trilogy of Godzilla films, with the promise of "remaining true to the original series—cautioning against nuclear weapons and runaway technology."
 After TriStar's announcement, many of the original Godzilla filmmakers expressed support for the film; Haruo Nakajima (who portrayed Godzilla from 1954 to 1972) stated, "I'm pleased.
 I hope that a competition will spring up between Toho and TriStar," Koichi Kawakita (special effects director of the Heisei Godzilla films) stated, "I have great expectations.
 I'm looking forward to seeing it, not only because I direct special effects for Godzilla films but also because I am a movie fan," Teruyoshi Nakano (special effects director of the late Showa Godzilla films) stated, "I'm pleased that a new approach will be taken", and Ishirō Honda (director of various Showa Godzilla films) stated, "It will probably be much more interesting than the ones [currently] being produced in Japan."

 In 1994, Jan de Bont became attached to direct and began pre-production on the film for a 1996 summer release.
 De Bont's Godzilla would have discarded the character's atomic origin and replaced it with one wherein Godzilla is an artificial creation constructed by Atlantians to defend humanity against a shape-shifting extraterrestrial monster called "The Gryphon".
 Stan Winston and his company were employed to do the effects for the film.
 Winston crafted sculptures of Godzilla and The Gryphon.
 De Bont later left the project in December 1994 after TriStar refused to approve his budget of $100–120 million.
 He would later go on to direct Twister and Speed 2: Cruise Control.
+Clive Barker and Tim Burton were also in talks to potentially direct.